- Prep Time:

 What coffee to use for Vietnamese iced coffee

-In theory, you can use any dark-roast coffee but I strongly recommend going to the trouble of getting some authentic Vietnamese coffee.
+In theory, you can use any dark roast ground coffee (like a French roast) but I strongly recommend going to the trouble of getting some authentic Vietnamese coffee if you can.
 I love the Gourmet Blend from Trung Nguyen Coffee which I order on-line.
-They carry the traditional one-cup (phin) filters as well.
 I find most dark roast coffees to have a slightly bitter after taste that I don’t get with the Gourmet Blend coffee – it’s very smooth with just a hint of chocolate aroma.

-Lots of people and restaurants also like the Cafe du Monde brand coffee with chicory for making Vietnamese iced coffee.
+Some Vietnamese iced coffee recipes recommend using the Cafe du Monde brand coffee with chicory.
 It is usually easier to find in stores and is great to use.
 I used it for years before I discovered the Trung Nguyen Gourmet Blend.

 - Prep Time: 10 minutes